proegssilb/xenrelay-com/_posts/2016-11-15-cardware-passwords.md

 a Four of Diamonds, and Ace of Hearts, your word would be "soma" (see the excerpt above).

+Keep drawing sets of three cards until you have a long enough password.
+For low security accounts, 5 words is probably enough, but cryptography and other high-security applications should use more words.

 # Why should I do this?

 First, we need to define what makes a "better" method of